-So this facial may be over 45 years old, but it still feels super futuristic, thanks to using technologies and ingredients that have come to the forefront of skincare once more.
+So this facial (which costs around $183 for 70 minutes) may be over 45 years old, but it still feels super futuristic, thanks to technologies and ingredients that have come to the forefront of skincare once more.

 First, pads soaked in antibacterial yucca root are placed over the skin under a cone-shaped heating mask, which opens pores, turns sebum to liquid (delightful) and preps skin for my favorite bit of any facial—the extractions.
 They come next, and thankfully, the therapist uses a signature rolling technique to squeeze all the crap from the pores, meaning there's no painful pinching and no crazy red marks, but you still get that satisfying skin clarity at the end of it.
 (NB: If all this talk of extractions has you in the mood to sort your own blackheads out, I urge you to read our guide on how to get rid of spots first.)

 Next comes a potent vitamin C and zinc solution, which is swiped on with cotton pads.
-If you're not clued up on the power of this incredible vitamin, take it from me: It's the best thing for brightening skin.
+If you're not clued in to the power of this incredible vitamin, take it from me: It's the best thing for brightening skin.
 It helps regenerate tissues and stimulate collagen production (hello, bouncy cheeks) and is a brilliant antioxidant, so it's definitely the sort of backup you want in your skincare arsenal.
-Zinc, on the other hand, scouts out inflammation (skin's enemy number one) and calms it down, imparting more of a glow in its wake.
+Zinc, on the other hand, scouts out inflammation (enemy number one for skin) and calms it down, imparting more of a glow in its wake.

 The final step of the treatment is the galvanic mask, which was definitely the weirdest part.
 Basically, the therapist wraps your face in cotton wool and places a leather mask over the top (pictured above) that looks sinister and alarming.
 And, I guess, the experience was.
 The mask is hooked up to a machine that pulses the face with galvanic currents to firm and lift skin as well as stimulate cell renewal—another term for inducing one hell of a glow.
 The currents feel like they hit your teeth and make your whole mouth taste metallic, which isn't particularly pleasant, but it doesn't last long.